-The beauty of the encircling Ozark region and the constant movement of clear water from the numerous springs attracted settlers to the Montauk region early in the 19th century.
-These same natural resources attract people to this secluded area today.
 The springs in the northern end of Montauk State Park combine with tiny Pigeon Creek to make up the headwaters of the renowned Current River.
 The park draws fishermen for the exceptional trout fishing, and vacationers head to Montauk in the summertime to enjoy all of the outdoor activities available in the park and the surrounding area.

-Early residents came to the region from New York State and named their first post office after Montauk in Suffolk County, Long Island.
-The word Montauk is an old Indian word believed to mean "hilly" or "fort country", and this part of the country lives up to its name making it a great place for fishermen and naturalists alike.
+The word Montauk is an old Indian word believed to mean “hilly” or “fort country”, and this part of the country lives up to its name making it a great place for fishermen and naturalists alike.
 Due to its closeness to the springs and its plentiful supply of water power, the village of Montauk turned out to be an outstanding location for milling.
 A total of four mills served the city at various times.
 The last, a gristmill built in 1896, still stands in the park.
 The mill has nearly all of its original machinery and is open seasonally for tours.

 Since its purchase by the state in 1926, Montauk State Park has become one of the more popular vacation spots in Missouri.
 It’s one of three Missouri state parks noted for fine trout fishing.
 The official trout season starts March 1 and runs through October 31.
 Catch-and-release fishing is available on weekends during the winter.
 A fishing license and daily trout tag will be required.
 The cold, spring-fed waters are well stocked by the park’s trout hatchery, which is handled by the Missouri Department of Conservation.